UrbanComputingNetwork/SmartCityWashtenaw-CityScope-CS_CSharpScope_BRT/BRT_UNITY/README.md

 Keystoning takes place in two separate instances of `keyStone.cs`, one attached to `ScannerScheme` and another one to `ProjectorsScheme`.

+#### Scanners

+`keyStone.cs` essentially remaps the texture received from the webcam to the `CameraKeystoned` object's quad.
+This remapping also happens in the shader attached to the material associated with this `GameObject` called `KeystonedTexture`.
+Due to the shader's affine fix, the texture has to be grabbed from the screen, hence the extra pass through the `RenderTexture`.

+#### Projectors

+Similarly, `keyStone.cs` is included in the two projector `GameObjects` under `ProjectorsScheme`. `AffineFixQuadMonitor` 1 and 2 include a `keyStone.cs` copy called `AffineUVFix.cs`.

 Agents
 ---------------